satyampurwar/mle-training/README.md

  - Updating yml : `conda env export --name mle-dev > deploy/conda/linux_cpu_py39.yml`
  - To activate development environment : `conda activate mle-dev`
  - To deactivate current environment : `conda deactivate`
+ - To remove environment (if required) : `conda remove --name ENVNAME --all`
 ## Code Aesthetics
  - Configurations are mentioned in setup.cfg
  - Configurations are mentioned in .vscode/settings.json if using vscode